Late-boomer/stream-engine-docs/docs/index.md

 -   **TOBII_ERROR_TIMED_OUT**

     This does not indicate a failure.
 A timeout happened before any data was received.
-Call tobii_wait_for_callbacks() again (it is not necessary to call tobii_device_process_callbacks() or tobii_engine_process_callbacks(), as it doesn't have any new data to process).
+Call tobii_wait_for_callbacks() again (it is not necessary to call tobii_device_process_callbacks(), as it doesn't have any new data to process).

 -   **TOBII_ERROR_INVALID_PARAMETER**

-    No valid device or engine instance was provided.
-At least one valid pointer to a device or engine instance must be provided.
+    No valid device instance was provided.
+At least one valid pointer to a device instance must be provided.

 -   **TOBII_ERROR_CONFLICTING_API_INSTANCES**

-    Every instance of device or engine passed in must be created with the same instance of tobii_api_t.
-If different api instances where used, this error will be returned.
+    Every instance of device passed in must be created with the same instance of tobii_api_t.
+If different api instances were used, this error will be returned.

 -   **TOBII_ERROR_INTERNAL**